Thet Thet Khine: Early life and education

 Thet Thet Khine was born on 19 August 1967 in Mogok, Burma (now Myanmar).
 She is the youngest child of three siblings, having an elder brother and an elder sister, Htun Eaindra Bo, an actress and singer.
 She graduated with M.B.B.S from Institute of Medicine, Yangon in 1993, MBA (General Management) from Yangon Institute of Economics in 2004, MBA (Nanyang Fellows) from Nanyang Technological University's Nanyang Business School in 2008, and then International Management Program, MA, (USA) from MIT Sloan School of Management in 2008.
 She started her PhD (Public Management and Leadership) course in Walden University in 2012 and finished it in 2019.

 Career

 She owns a number of gold, jewelry, and gem production companies, including Forever Gems and Shwe Nan Taw gold and jewellery, country's largest gold and jewelry retailer.
 She is also managing director of Jewel Collection Manufacturing Co.Ltd and United GP Development Co.Ltd.

 She had served as joint secretary General of the Union of Myanmar Federation of Chambers of Commerce and Industries (UMFCCI) from 2013 to 2016.
 She is also the vice president of Myanmar Women Entrepreneurs Association (MWEA) since 2013, and vice president of Infinite Myanmar Metta Foundation since 2012.
-Thet is an treasurer of Myanmar Gold Entrepreneurs Association (MGEA).
+Thet is a treasurer of Myanmar Gold Entrepreneurs Association (MGEA).